How to Test Pool Water: A Quick and Simple Guide

 Digital Testers

 Pool supply stores will, in most cases, test pool water using their analysis equipment for free.
-You just take a pool water sample and will receive a printout showing the readings back.
-They will recommend what you need to add to correct any readings which are off.
+You just take a pool water sample and receive a printout showing the readings.
+They will recommend what you need to add to correct any off readings.

 Key Parameters to Test